abhirupdas99/Azure_Data_Engineering_Project_End_to_End/README.md

 the notebook is : 7_DLT_Notebook

 Once the delta pipeline runs then we have all tranformed data at the gold layer at Unity Catalog .
 This data now can be further sent to external visulization tools like tableau or powerbi using the connection file generated through azure marketplace.

+How the gold layer reaches Power BI
+Once the DLT pipeline promotes data from Silver to Gold inside Unity Catalog, the gold tables sit as governed Delta tables, queryable through a Databricks SQL Warehouse.
+The "connection file generated through Azure Marketplace" your README mentions is a .pbids file — Databricks' Partner Connect integration for Power BI generates this automatically.
+It's a small shortcut file that pre-fills the SQL Warehouse's server hostname, HTTP path, and target catalog/schema, so opening it in Power BI Desktop launches straight into the connector's authentication prompt instead of making you hunt down those values manually.
+By default, that connector brings the gold tables in as DirectQuery, not Import — every visual queries the warehouse live rather than pulling a static copy into Power BI's own engine.
+That keeps the dashboard synced to the gold layer without a refresh schedule, but it's also where the real constraints show up: once a report is built on a DirectQuery source you can't just flip it to Import, Top N-style visual filters aren't available the way they are in Import mode, and calculated columns are effectively off the table since they'd need to be materialized by re-querying the source on every interaction.
+That's why the workarounds were COUNTROWS()-based DAX measures standing in for calculated columns, and "Basic" filtering standing in for Top N wherever a dynamic ranked filter wasn't available.
+One thing worth confirming: the guide you shared describes building the model from five local CSV files via Get Data → Text/CSV — that's an Import-mode workflow, not DirectQuery.
+That reads like a separate, earlier version of this dashboard rather than the one wired live to the gold layer.
+Is the CSV-based guide an earlier prototype, or did the final dashboard also end up pulling from CSV exports instead of DirectQuery?
+Worth knowing for sure before it comes up in an interview answer, since the mechanics genuinely differ.
+Either way, the design decisions below — star schema, bridge tables, DAX layer, page structure — hold regardless of which connectivity mode is actually delivering the data, so here's the full spec:

+1. Data audit
+   Titles is the fact table — 6,236 rows, 13 columns.
+Four supporting tables are bridge/dimension tables: cast (44,311 rows), category/genres (13,670 rows), country (7,179 rows), directors (4,852 rows) — each many-to-many against Titles, since one show can have several cast members, genres, countries, or directors.
+   Issues found and fixed:

+\_rescued_data — 100% null, dropped entirely
+One corrupted row — release_year reading 80119194 and type reading "1944" (a clear column-shift in that record), dropped rating — "TV" had silently overwritten 4,981 real rating values; relabeled to "Unknown" since the true rating wasn't recoverable date_added — stored as text, converted to a proper Date type, decomposed into year_added / month_added / month_name show_id — text in Titles, integer in every bridge table; cast to Whole Number everywhere so joins actually resolve duration_minutes — populated for TV Shows too in the raw data; nulled out there since TV Shows should read off duration_seasons instead

+2. Power Query transformations
+   Load all 5 tables, rename the queries (Titles, Cast, Category, Country, Directors), apply the fixes above to Titles, and confirm show_id is Whole Number on the four bridge tables — they were otherwise already clean, no other transforms needed.
+3. Data model — star schema
+   Titles is the fact table; Cast, Category, Country, Directors are dimensions, each joined 1:Many to Titles on show_id.
+All four relationships use single-direction cross-filtering (Titles → bridge tables) — with genuinely many-to-many fields like cast or genre, bidirectional filtering would create ambiguity and double-count rows.
+4. DAX layer
+   A dedicated \_Measures table holds:

+Core KPIs: Total Titles, Total Movies, Total TV Shows, Movie % of catalog, Avg Movie Duration, Avg TV Show Seasons Time intelligence: YoY Growth % (current-year count vs. DATEADD(..., -1, YEAR))
+Ranking: Top Genre by Count via TOPN over the Category table

+5. Dashboard pages

+Executive Overview — KPI cards for total titles and the movie/TV split, a donut chart for that split, a Top-10-genre bar chart, a year-over-year line chart by content type, and a type slicer
+Content Deep Dive — a filled map of titles by country, a genre treemap, a ratings-by-type clustered bar, a country × type matrix, and a genre slicer
+Cast & Directors — Top-15 bar charts for cast and directors, a cast word cloud, a drill-through title table, and country/type slicers
+Time & Trends — an area chart of additions by year and type, a by-month column chart, a runtime-vs-release-year scatter plot, a YoY growth KPI card, and a year-range slicer

+6. Theme
+   A custom "Netflix Dark" theme — #141414 canvas, #E50914 primary red for chart series 1/KPI cards/headings, #2F2F2F visual card backgrounds, #B81D24 as a secondary accent, white text, #999999 for secondary labels.
+Borders off, data labels on, gridlines set to a subtle #333333, slicers synced across all four pages via View → Sync Slicers.
+7. Publish
+   Publish to a Power BI workspace, set up refresh (scheduled import refresh if the source is Import mode — DirectQuery stays live without one), and share via link, Teams/SharePoint embed, or exported PNG/PDF.